stelzinga/MF/MGT_80.Tools.md

 The Report is used in the two last deliverables of Controlling: Reports and Monitoring, which will assure Management is aware, and can track the progress, of Checks in general and of Action Plans in particular.

 SME
 The Subject Matter Specialist is the Staff or preferably a Group that can be called upon to clarify the Check.
+By adding the name of the SME to the entire description of the Check, anyone becoming involved in the Check can refer to the SME.
 ________________________________________
 ## Self-Contained Mail (Framework)
-Many Checks are fully automated and should thus embed the above Check Standards within the automation.
-Oftren, the results are sent by e-mail.
+Many Checks are fully automated and should aim at embedding above Check Standards within the automation.
+Often, the results of Checks are sent by e-mail.
 In such cases, the content of the Mail should be what is called Self-contained i.e., the receiver of the Mail should be able to understand what is expected.

 When setting up a Self-Contained Mail system, assume that the Receiver of the mail:
-- is completly unaware of why he/she receives such Mail
+- is completly unaware of why he/she receives such Mail;
-- has little knowledge of the Activity(ies) the Check's result is relevant to.
+- has little knowledge of the Activity(ies) the Check is relevant to.

 The following are guidelines on how to set this up:
-- Design the Check according to the Check Standards, see [## Check Standards], in which the last step Report is effectively the mail.
+- Design the Check according to the Check Standards, see [## Check Standards], in which the step 7, Report, is effectively the mail.
-- Design the Content of the mail presented to the Receiver such that all Steps of the Check Standards are presented to the Receivers
+- Design the Content of the mail such that all Steps of the Check Standards are presented to the Receivers of the mail.
-- Use a Subject such that the Receiver can see the urgency of the mail
+- Use a Subject such that the Receiver can see the urgency of the mail.

 The first step is documented in [## Check Standard].

-The second step is organising the content such that the Receiver has all info requried to make an assessment.
+The second step is organising the content such that the Receiver has all information requried to make an assessment.
 The content itself does not need to be in the mail.
 It could be presented in another location e.g., a clickable URL.
 The suggested content is as follows (in order):
 - Purpose
 - Analysis -> shows whether there are breaches or not
 - Appendix
     - Baseline
-    - Measurement -> only description of it, not the Data
+    - Measurement -> description of how Measurmeent is performed, not the Data
     - Comparison
     - Remedation -> notably Possible Remediation
     - SME -> whom to reach out to in case of questions